open-telemetry/opentelemetry-go/CONTRIBUTING.md

 ## Documentation

-Each package must be documented using
-[Go Doc Comments](https://go.dev/doc/comment),
-preferably in a `doc.go` file.
+Each (non-internal, non-test) package must be documented using [Go Doc Comments](https://go.dev/doc/comment), preferably in a `doc.go` file.